2025 NCAA Division I women's golf championship: Venue

 This is the second time the NCAA Division I Women's Golf Championship will be held at Omni La Costa Resort & Spa and the second time the tournament has been hosted by the University of Texas.

 Format

-Similar to 2015 NCAA Division I Women's Golf Championship, all teams will compete for three days (54 holes) on a stroke-play basis from Friday until Sunday.
+Similar to 2015 NCAA Division I Women's Golf Championship, all teams competed for three days (54 holes) on a stroke-play basis from Friday until Sunday.
 On Monday, the lowest scoring player was awarded as the national champion for the individual title at the conclusion of the 72 holes stroke-play event.
 At the same time, the lowest scoring eight teams advanced to the match-play team event.
-The quarterfinals and semifinals of match-play event will be played on Tuesday, May 20 and the finals will be played on Wednesday, May 21.
+The quarterfinals and semifinals of match-play event were played on Tuesday, May 20 and the finals were played on Wednesday, May 21.